 A taste of Hampshire

 I live in Winchester, in the heart of Hampshire, in the south of England, which is a fabulous place to be a locavore.
-I’ve written the recipe column for Hampshire Life magazine for nearly 15 years.
-I use it as a showcase for my favourite local ingredients and over the years it’s helped me to uncover some real gems.
-Each recipe is paired with three wines recommended by Berry Bros. & Rudd, whose warehouse shop in Basingstoke is one of my favourite places to while away a Saturday morning.
+I wrote the recipe column for Hampshire Life magazine for nearly 15 years.
+I used it as a showcase for my favourite local ingredients and over the years it helped me to uncover some real gems.

 TV and competitions